01-edu/public/subjects/sortable/README.md

 #### Fetching the data
 In order to get the information, you should use `fetch`.
 When you use `fetch` in JS, it always returns a `Promise`.
 We will look more deeply into that later on.
-For now, tak a look at this:
+For now, take a look at this:

 ```js
 // This function is called only after the data has been fetched, and parsed.